 by Helen Stevens, Senior Vet

 Some cats in particular struggle with change, resulting in them becoming stressed.
-This can lead to change in behaviours, as well as medical conditions.
+This can lead to changes in behaviours, as well as medical conditions.

-I know this on a personal level (as well as professional) because my own cat Ed, had to visit the hospital just this week for an emergency consultation.
+I know this on a personal level (as well as professional) because my own cat Ed, had to visit the Roundhouse Veterinary Hospital recently for an emergency consultation.

 He was not himself, off his food and dripping urine rather than passing a normal amount.

 Luckily, Ed made a full recovery.
-He is home with medications, a special prescription urinary diet and is resting away from my noisey children!
+He is home with medications, a special prescription urinary diet and is resting away from my noisy children!

-Urethral obstruction can be a very serious, so is really important that if you notice that your cat is not themselves, is in and out the litter tray (if they have one), or dripping urine (like Ed was) please do not hesitate to call the hospital.
+Urethral obstructions can be very serious, so it's really important that if you notice your cat is not themselves, is in and out the litter tray (if they have one), or dripping urine (like Ed was) please do not hesitate to call the hospital.